South Africa Visa

 Last but not least, you need to pay the visa fees.
 They'll show you the amount you need to pay at the end of your application process.
 But, again, you can pay securely online with your debit or credit card.

-You're done with your visa application!
-They will let you know via email if they accept your visa application.
 You'll receive an electronic visa via email when they accept your application.
 Then you need to print it out to present to the Immigration Officer at your port of entry.

 Only a handful of countries can apply for a visa online.
 This means that if your country isn't on that list, you need to apply for a visa in person.